motchie/mtfs/README.md

 mtfs is [FUSE](http://fuse.sourceforge.net/) implementation of [Movable Type](http://www.movabletype.org/).

-It represents MT's objects as files and directoris.
+It represents MT's objects as files and directories.

 I.E. You can edit MT's template with your favorite text editor, and no needs to use admin screen.